Registrars

 When You Manage Your Domain(s)

 If we did not register your domain(s) for you, it is important to keep a record of your login information (a username and password) so that you may administer your domain.
-It is also important that you are the registrant, not a previous developer that may have registered it for you.
+It is also important that you are the registrant, not a previous developer who may have registered it for you.
 We recommend that you use our email address for the admin contact so that we may handle this for you, but make sure it is either your email address or ours, no-one else’s.

 Please make note if you have domains that are not registered and managed by MRW.
 You have been and will continue to be responsible for their renewal unless you contact us and request assistance.